 Apply the guidance described in TR 24772-1 clause 6.35.5.

-Use contracts assertions to guarantee that each recursive call is a reduction from the previous call, and to verify that all recursive calls are bounded.
+Use contracts and assertions in conjunction with the SPARK proof tools to guarantee that each recursive call is a reduction from the previous call, and to verify that all recursive calls are bounded.

-Use the asynchronous control construct to time the execution of a recurring call and to terminate the call if the time limit is exceeded.

 Consider applying the restriction No_Recursion or No_Reentrancy to eliminate this vulnerability.

 6.36 Ignored Error Status and Unhandled Exceptions [OYB]